All Episodes

 And there is this thing called personal responsibility.

-If I, and I wouldn't do this because I have more smarts than this, but if I were going to move to Lebanon.
+If I, and I wouldn't do this because I have more smarts than this, but if I were going to move to Lebanon, if I were going to move to Beirut, I, the wizard of smarts here, would clearly understand where I'm going.

-I'm not gonna wait.
+I'm not going to wait.

 But were I to have made the decision to do that, as I have done in the rest of my life, I'm going to depend on myself.

-In fact, I have a story in the stack, uh, unrelated to this in terms of the actual news, but it's about companies Who encourage rugged individualism and how they end up with far more creative people and employees rather than the corporate rubber stamp Kennan Barbie doll suits that wait for upper management to tell them, you know, when to breathe, when to exhale, and so forth.
+Unrelated to this in terms of the actual news, but it's about companies who encourage rugged individualism and how they end up with far more creative people and employees rather than the corporate rubber stamp Ken and Barbie doll suits that wait for upper management to tell them when to breathe, when to exhale, and so forth.

 But at some point, personal responsibility has to be a factor in this.

-But no, that's too cruel.
+But no, that's too cruel, unkind.

 Can't be that judgmental.